xdvproject/ripple-lib/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
 fee | [value](#value) | *Optional* An exact fee to pay for the transaction.
-See [Transaction Fees](#transaction-fees) for more information. maxFee | [value](#value) | *Optional* Deprecated: Use `maxFeeXRP` in the RippleAPI constructor instead.
+See [Transaction Fees](#transaction-fees) for more information. maxFee | [value](#value) | *Optional* Deprecated: Use `maxFeeXDV` in the DivvyAPI constructor instead.
 The maximum fee to pay for this transaction.
-If this exceeds `maxFeeXRP`, `maxFeeXRP` will be used instead.
+If this exceeds `maxFeeXDV`, `maxFeeXDV` will be used instead.
 See [Transaction Fees](#transaction-fees) for more information. maxLedgerVersion | integer,null | *Optional* The highest ledger version that the transaction can be included in.
 If this option and `maxLedgerVersionOffset` are both omitted, the `maxLedgerVersion` option will default to 3 greater than the current validated ledger version (equivalent to `maxLedgerVersionOffset=3`).
 Use `null` to not set a maximum ledger version. maxLedgerVersion | string,null | *Optional* The highest ledger version that the transaction can be included in.
 If this option and `maxLedgerVersionOffset` are both omitted, the `maxLedgerVersion` option will default to 3 greater than the current validated ledger version (equivalent to `maxLedgerVersionOffset=3`).
 Use `null` to not set a maximum ledger version. maxLedgerVersionOffset | integer | *Optional* Offset from current validated ledger version to highest ledger version that the transaction can be included in. sequence | [sequence](#account-sequence-number) | *Optional* The initiating account's sequence number for this transaction. signersCount | integer | *Optional* Number of signers that will be signing this transaction.

 We recommend that you specify a `maxLedgerVersion` so that you can quickly determine that a failed transaction will never succeeed in the future.
-It is impossible for a transaction to succeed after the XRP Ledger's consensus-validated ledger version exceeds the transaction's `maxLedgerVersion`.
+It is impossible for a transaction to succeed after the XDV Ledger's consensus-validated ledger version exceeds the transaction's `maxLedgerVersion`.
 If you omit `maxLedgerVersion`, the "prepare\*" method automatically supplies a `maxLedgerVersion` equal to the current ledger plus 3, which it includes in the return value from the "prepare\*" method.

 ## Transaction ID